SeaMonster-Studios/rescript-index/README.md

 - __Cut the Styles__.
 You should never include any style libraries or CSS-in-JS libraries in this repo.
 Design your components with a "headless" architecture in mind, setting them up as only hooks where possible.
 This will make them more reusable across projects anyway.
 It will also reduce the amount of dependencies required and prevent style overriding.

 - __Code Reviews are Necessary__.
-Make sure your code is always reviewed by another engineer before publishing.
+Make sure your code is always reviewed by another engineer before deploying.
 This should happen through a formal PR process.

 - __Be Kind to JS__.
 One goal of open-sourcing ReScript code at SeaMonster Studios is to help other developers to see ReScript in action and how it can provide a better DX and more usable/maintainable software.
 As such, be sure that each package you add (bindings aside), compiles to and can be utilized by JavaScript developers.